 As SEVENTEEN’s oldest members approach enlistment age, CARATs worldwide are preparing for the group’s upcoming military era.
-The first group member Jeonghan enlisted in September last year, followed by Wonwoo this April.
+The first group member Jeonghan, enlisted in September last year, followed by Wonwoo this April.

 The members will enlist in the military, as all able-bodied Korean men are required to do, and will serve their national defense duties in a staggered manner.
 This is a typical approach for K-pop groups, allowing them to maintain some group activities while members are serving.